Unlock Faster VPS Access

 Port 2222

-Bad to use User root for your server, if your ssh is compromised so is your server, in the event of multiple users needed access to the same server, do not use user root.
+Bad to use User root for your server, if your ssh is compromised so is your server, in the event of multiple users needing access to the same server, do not use user root.

 Disabling Root SSH Login (not used in my example but good to know!)

-PermitRootLogin no
+PermitRootLogin prohibit-password

 this above can be edited in /etc/ssh/sshd_config and you will have to restart the ssh daemon(service): sudo systemctl restart sshd